 Logic is a sneaky trap, especially for thinkers.
 You can be lulled by the beauty of your own reasoning — but then fail to recognize the wrong assumptions lurking underneath your rock solid logic.

 Changing assumptions that lie at the bottom are what take time.
 They usually involve a lot of resistance initially, but are the cause of revolutions and breakthroughs.

 Finding an incorrect assumption is like finding treasure — and the deeper, lower, and more widely accepted that incorrect assumption is — the bigger the reward.

 Investing is the art of finding incorrect assumptions.
 It is the art of finding opportunity by finding where you disagree with the world.

 Don’t just reason from first principles.
 Challenge them too.

 **** As you have probably gathered, I do not attach any bad connotations to the word speculation.
-Value investing is also a form of (grounded) speculation.
+Value investing in my opinion is also a form of (grounded) speculation.

 The Infinite Sequence

 Let us pause for a moment.
 What do we mean by “hidden” odds?